Kfar Haruv: Economy

 The main economic branch is A.R.I.
 Kfar Haruv which manufactures hydraulic equipment.
 Other sources of income are orchards, cows, traditional crops, and tourist lodging.
 Kfar Haruv also has a laundromat and a drapery workshop.
 It is a co-operator of Hamat Gader, and operates Mitzpe LeShalom (Peace Vista), a tourist attraction on the edge of the cliffs.

+Transportation

+The Golan Regional Council operates five buses per day from Kfar Haruv to the Israeli city of Tiberias.
+The bus line begins at Geshur, and also stops at Giv'at Yoav, Bnei Yehuda, Ne'ot Golan, Afik, Metzar, and Mevo Hama.
+The bus ride to Tiberias takes approximately 32 minutes.
+Kfar Haruv is also located close to Highway 98, the primary road through the Golan Heights.